-For the years 2021 and 2022, we have performed an assessment of the carbon footprint associated with our organisation and loan portfolio in accordance with the GHG Protocol ("GHG Protocol Corporate Accounting and Reporting Standard").
+For the years 2021, 2022 and 2023, we have performed an assessment of the carbon footprint associated with our organisation and loan portfolio in accordance with the GHG Protocol ("GHG Protocol Corporate Accounting and Reporting Standard").
 The climate impact of the Coop Pank group's portfolio was calculated based on the standard "The Global GHG Accounting & Reporting Standard for the Financial Industry" of the Partnership for Carbon Accounting Financial (PCAF).
 The PCAF standard is the only sector-specific standard that allows financial institutions to estimate and disclose greenhouse gas emissions from loans and investments.

 The PCAF standard is in line with the GHG Protocol standard and complements the GHG Protocol Corporate Value Chain (scope 3) standard with detailed additional guidance for each asset class.
 A PCAF data quality score of 1 represents an estimate with the most accurate data quality, and a score of 5 represents an estimate with the lowest data quality.
 When evaluating the impact of the Group's portfolio in 2021, methodologies corresponding to scores 4 and 5 were used, depending on the availability of data.
-In assessing the impact of the loan portfolio in 2022, the data quality score was improved and the new average score was 3.7.
+In assessing the impact of the loan portfolio in 2022, the data quality score was improved, and the new average score was 3.7.
+In 2023, the new average score was 3.2.

-The carbon footprint of the Coop Bank group in 2022 was a total of 209,470 tons of CO_2 equivalent (204,323 in 2021), of which 99.7% (99.7% in 2021) was the impact from the portfolio and leasing and 0.3% (0.3% in 2021) was impact related to office activities.
+The carbon footprint of the Coop Bank group in 2022 was a total of 214,023 tons of $CO_2$ equivalent (209,470 in 2022), of which 99.7% (99.7% in 2022) was the impact from the portfolio and leasing and 0.3% (0.3% in 2022) was impact related to office activities.